tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 [](https://edabit.com/challenge/yvwdxFcxkT5hiTgfr)

-### Edabit Experience Points
+### Acme Experience Points

-As you complete questions on Edabit, you gain experience points depending on the difficulty of the question.
+As you complete questions on Acme, you gain experience points depending on the difficulty of the question.
 The points for each difficulty are as follows: Difficulty | Experience Points --- | --- Very Easy | 5XP Easy | 10XP Medium | 20XP Hard | 40XP Very Hard | 80XP Given